 - I cannot believe John's father died this morning—I just saw him the other day at the gym and he looked great.

-at the end of the day: finally.
+at the end of the day: after everything else has been considered, in the final analysis; finally.

 - I can give suggestions but at the end of the day it's your decision.

 - We walked around for hours looking for the hotel.
 At the end of the day, we found someone who spoke English and asked to borrow their phone.